Coverage For Computers and Data Under a Commercial Property Policy

 Problems With Commercial Property Policies

-Definition of "Covered Property"
+Definition of Covered Property

-Also listed under "property not covered" is the cost to replace or restore lost information on valuable papers and records.
+Also listed under Property Not Covered is the cost to replace or restore lost information on valuable papers and records.
 The exclusion applies to both hard copy papers and records and those that exist as electronic data.
-While some "additional coverage" is provided for the cost to restore damaged valuable papers, this coverage does not apply to electronic valuable papers.
+While some Additional Coverage is provided for the cost to restore damaged valuable papers, this coverage does not apply to electronic valuable papers.

 - Electrical Disturbance.
 Excludes damage caused by electrical, magnetic or electromagnetic energy.
 This includes electrical arcing, short circuits, and static electricity.

 - Temperature Change.
 Excludes damage caused by changes in temperature or humidity

 - Mechanical Breakdown.
-Excludes damage caused by mechanical breakdown, including damage caused by centrifugal force.
+Excludes damage caused by mechanical breakdown, including damage caused by centrifugal force

 - Collapse.
 This term has a specific meaning.
-It includes an abrupt falling down, loss of structural integrity, or cracking, bulging, sagging etc.
+It includes an abrupt falling down, loss of structural integrity, or cracking, bulging, sagging, etc.